Montana Tucker: Early life

 Tucker was born in Boca Raton, Florida.
 She is Ashkenazi Jewish, and the granddaughter of Lilly and Michael Schmidmayer, both Holocaust survivors from Hungary and Romania.
 Their stories were documented by the USC Shoah Foundation.
 Tucker has praised her grandmother, who has been living with Alzheimer's disease for years, stating, "My grandma is a Holocaust survivor.
 I think that's where I've got my hard work-ethic and the mentality to never give up from."
 Her grandfather died at the age of 97 in 2019.

 As a child, Tucker enjoyed dancing and performing, so she went to one of Darrin Henson's workshops in Orlando, FL.
 Henson recommended moving to New York City or Los Angeles.
 Eventually, Tucker's mother and manager Michelle opened up a hip-hop dance company called Pop Stars, where she received training by Dave Scott, Shane Sparks, Wade Robson, among others.

 Tucker also took singing lessons from Betty Wright.

 In 2014, she participated in Birthright Israel, a free ten-day trip to Israel for young Jewish adults between the ages of 18 and 26.

 Career

 When Tucker was 8, she began modeling and appeared in music videos, television shows including Barney & Friends, E-Venture Kids, with Ariana Grande, and commercials including for Ovaltine, Skechers, BMW and Wendy's.
 At 11 years old, Tucker won the World Hip Hop Dance Championship.
 When she was 13, Tucker was a featured backup dancer for Ashanti and Ashlee Simpson.
 At age 14, Tucker had her first public performance at the 2007 Super Bowl Pre Game.

 In 2023, Tucker appeared on the film Holiday Twist where she played the character "Cheryl".
 She also appeared on the soundtracks for the 2008 film Step Up 2: The Streets and the 2009 film Bring It On: Fight to the Finish.

+In June 2026, it was announced that Tucker would be hosting the delegation parade of the 2026 Maccabiah Games.